edne/pineal/docs/dsl/entities.rst

     (layer "layer-name")

 Draw the content of the layer, to generate it use the `on-layer` action.
+The layer `master` is already defined and contains the whole output.
 (You can draw a layer on itself ;) )

 *TODO:*